 The Pyramid Principle

-The Pyramid Principle is a communication framework that teaches you to lead with the main idea first, then support it with logically grouped arguments and evidence.
-It helps audiences grasp the core message quickly and understand how every supporting point ladders up to it.
+The Pyramid Principle is a communication framework that teaches you to lead with your main idea first, then back it up with logically grouped arguments and evidence.
+Rather than building to a conclusion, you state it upfront—so your audience immediately knows your point and can follow how every supporting argument proves it.

 What is it?